SerCom-KC/cartoon-network-schedule/next-showings.md

 12:30PM The Amazing World of Gumball - The Cringe; The Stars
 03:15PM OK K.O.!
 Let's Be Heroes - We're Captured
 03:30PM OK K.O.!
 Let's Be Heroes - Face Your Fears; Plazalympics
+05:15PM Craig of the Creek - Itch to Explore
+05:30PM Craig of the Creek - You're It; Escape from Family Dinner
 07:15PM We Bare Bears - Yuri and the Bear
 07:30PM We Bare Bears - The Fair; $100